guillaume-gomez/guillaume-gomez/readme.md

 ### :technologist: I'm currently working on:

-- React JS, Ruby on Rails, and Boostrap 4
+- React JS (in Typescript), Ruby on Rails, and Boostrap 4
-- Last year, I worked with Graphql (GraphiQL), Typescript and Material UI
+- Last year, I worked with Graphql (GraphiQL) and Material UI

 ### :nerd_face: I'm currently learning: